feolafonz/chill/Readme.md

 # Powershell and Scripts you should ignore
 > Just practicing GitHub and powershell scripts.
 Its a mess here.
-Making a effort to be clean
+Making an effort to be clean

 You will see my saved powershell scripts from Sysadmin work.
 Most I did not write.
 Purpose of repo is to collect scripts for future use.